 Heat Notes: Adebayo, Offense, Johnson, Larsson, Herro, Rozier

 Heat star center Bam Adebayo continues to be a selfless member of Miami’s core, Ira Winderman of South Florida’s Sun Sentinel writes.
-Even though he could have potentially made astronomically more next year if he was named Defensive Player of the Year or All-NBA, he settled on a three-year, $166MM extension with the Heat.
+Even though he could have potentially made significantly more next year if he made an All-NBA team or was named Defensive Player of the Year, Adebayo agreed to a three-year, $166MM extension with the Heat this summer.
+He explained the decision to go ahead and sign the contract now.

 Got to be smart,” Adebayo said.
 “First you take care of things now.
 And after two years, I can opt out and get it then. … I know what I am and where I should be, but those things are voted on by the media.
 They don’t play against me.
 They don’t know, no offense to them, what it takes.